chasminimus/paper-planes/DEVELOPMENT.md

 ## Trying (& Failing) to be Efficient

 I tried to implement bin-lattice spacial subdivision to increase efficiency.
 I think all the array operations and loops just kind of counteract that though.
 It gets slightly better using the bin system at least.
 Too many makes it even laggier.
 It works by splitting the region into cells and having the particles only compute using the particles in neighboring cells.
-I'm also beginning to realize that it might be better to hold a lsit of pointers to particles than just a list of particles for accessing them and passing them to functions.
+I'm also beginning to realize that it might be better to hold a list of pointers to particles than just a list of particles for accessing them and passing them to functions.

 ## Internal Organization and Predators